Voivod (band)

-Voivod is a Canadian heavy metal band from Jonquière, Quebec (now Saguenay, Quebec).
+Voivod is a Canadian heavy metal band from Jonquière (now part of Saguenay) Quebec.
 The original line-up consisted of vocalist Denis "Snake" Bélanger, guitarist Denis "Piggy" D'Amour, drummer Michel "Away" Langevin and bassist Jean-Yves "Blacky" Thériault.
 The band has had numerous members changes throughout its -year career, with Langevin as the only consistent member.
 Their current line-up includes Langevin, Bélanger, Daniel "Chewy" Mongrain (guitar) and Dominic "Rocky" Laroche (bass).

-Voivod's musical style has changed several times since the band's origin in the early 1980s.
-Starting out as a speed metal band, Voivod have added a mix of progressive metal and thrash metal to create their own unique metal style.
-Voivod is also credited as one of the "big four" Canadian thrash metal bands, along with Sacrifice, Razor and Annihilator, and they have been credited for helping pioneer the subgenre of "technical thrash metal".
+Voivod's musical style has changed several times since its inception.
+Starting out as a speed metal band, they have added a mix of progressive and thrash metal to create their own unique metal style, and have been credited as progenitors of the "technical thrash metal" sound along with Coroner, Watchtower, Dark Angel, Mekong Delta, Anacrusis and Blind Illusion, among others.

-Since 1982, when it was co-founded by guitarist Denis "Piggy" D'Amour, Voivod have released fifteen studio albums, as well as one EP, one live album, two compilations, seven demos and one DVD featuring a live concert.
+To date, Voivod has released sixteen studio albums, as well as one EP, one live album, two compilations, seven demos and one DVD featuring a live concert.
+They have been grouped with Sacrifice, Razor and Annihilator in the "Big Four" of Canadian thrash metal.
 The band found mainstream success in the late 1980s with their fifth studio album Nothingface (1989), which is Voivod's only album to enter the Billboard 200 charts, peaking at number 114.
 The band won the "Visionary" award at the 2017 Progressive Music Awards.
 In 2019, Voivod's fourteenth studio album, The Wake, won the Juno Award for Metal/Hard Music Album of the Year.
-Voivod's most recent studio album, Synchro Anarchy, was released in February 2022.
+Voivod's most recent studio album Morgöth Tales, a collection of re-recorded songs, was released in July 2023.